sagemath/sagewiki_to_gh-2022-10-10/Foundation.md

    QUESTION 1: Can I create another "SAGE Foundation", or do foundation names have to be unique?
 This is a question about IRS tax codes, I think.

+Note that http://www.irs.gov/charities/ lists several charities whose status has recently been revoked which have the same name.
+(They were from different states though.)
+Possibly a SAGE Foundation of New Jersey is unique.

 == Mission Statement ==

  * Here are some questions and answers which hopefully this statement will help answer: